 In Science the emphasis is on developing curiosity and practical investigation skills, so pupils can follow a line of enquiry.
 Children acquire knowledge and understanding of the nature, processes and methods of science.
 Programmes of study include plants, animals (including humans), materials and seasonal changes.
 The units are mapped to ensure progression and continuity through the school.
 These equip children with the scientific knowledge required to understand the uses and implications of science in our everchanging world, now and in the future.
-The teachers are able to use the natural local environment as much as possible to compliment scientific learning and discovery.
+The teachers are able to use the natural local environment as much as possible to compliment scientific learning and discovery, and outdoor learning is timetabled weekly into the curriculum.